Intended audience: CSS coders, Web project managers, and anyone who wants to know how to declare the character encoding of a CSS file.

 preceded by any characters, not even comments.

 @charset "utf-8";at the top of the style sheet – you need to also save your style sheet in the UTF-8 character encoding.
-(See Using an encoding with your content.)
+(See Applying an encoding to your content.)

 Important: Since the HTTP header has a higher precedence than the in-document